unicefuganda/uSurvey/docs/Listing.md

 ###Listing:
-The Listing be carried out by field staff other than interviewers, as a separate field operation conducted before the survey starts.
+The Listing is generally carried out by field staff other than interviewers, as a separate field operation conducted before the survey starts.
-Survey has to be simplified to the Interviewer in identifying the household respondents, one who is eligible for this particular survey, based up on these Listing Questions.
+Such that Survey has to be simplified to the Interviewers in identifying the Household respondents, one who is eligible for this particular survey, based up on these Listing Questions.

-Survey Listing is available from main menu under Survey <b>Administration</b> >> <b>Listing Form</b>
+Survey Listing is available from main menu under <b>Survey Administration</b> >> <b>Listing Form</b>

 ![Listing](./Page3_v1.png)